 In public cardiac arrest, lives are often saved by bystanders, not EMS.

-A petition organized by Poppe urged city officials to change their mind.
+A petition organized by Poppe and her committee urged city officials to change their mind.
 The equipment had been purchased and was being delivered to the town at no cost to taxpayers.
 The forethought of utilizing a locked AED enclosure designed for harsh conditions would provide protection of the AED from tamper and theft.
 An emergency telephone was planned to be placed at the site of this AED at Plum Island Point which would alleviate concerns over 911 being activated in a timely manner.
 Lastly, numerous studies debunk the myth that an AED can only be used by trained responders.

 Unfortunately, misinformation surrounding this issue is been creating unnecessary risk to lives of Plum Island residents and visitors.
 This situation provides an excellent opportunity to set the record straight and steer other communities with similar misconceptions to the right direction.